London, ON N6B 2L5

 |$160k - $200k||0|

 |$40k - $80k||6|

-The Sunshine Foundation of Canada is a medium-sized charity, with donations and special events revenues of $2.7m in F2015.
-Its administrative costs are 15% of revenues and its fundraising costs are 39% of donations.
-For every $1 donated to the charity, 46 cents is put towards its programs, falling well outside of Ci’s reasonable range.
-Sunshine’s funding reserves of $3.4m includes $2.7m in donor-endowed funds.
-This results in a program cost coverage ratio, excluding donor-endowed funds, of 43%.
-This means that it can cover 5 months of its annual programs using its existing reserves.
+Sunshine Foundation of Canada is a medium-sized charity, receiving $2.7m in donations and special events fundraising in F2018.
+Administrative costs are 13% of revenues, excluding investment income.
+Fundraising costs are 34% of donations and special event fundraising.
+For every dollar donated, 52 cents go to Sunshine’s programs.
+This is outside of Ci’s reasonable range for overhead spending.
+Sunshine’s funding reserves of $4m include $2.6m in donor-endowed funds.
+This results in a program cost coverage ratio of 174%, meaning the charity can cover program costs for 1.7 years using its existing funding reserves.

-This charity report is an update that is being reviewed by Sunshine.
+This charity report is an update that was sent to Sunshine Foundation of Canada for review.
 Changes and edits may be forthcoming.